 To complicate matters even more, if the particular driver is involved in an Uber accident while an underage kid is in the car, things can get messy quickly.

 If the kid is severely injured, any delay in getting necessary medical treatment could compound injuries leading to permanent disability and death.
 In some cases this could result in potential legal action against that child's parent or guardian.

-If you or your child has suffered serious injury due to an Uber accident or Lyft accident, contact us by getting a FREE online case evaluation now.
+If you or your child has suffered serious injury due to an Uber accident or Lyft accident, get a FREE, no-risk evaluation of your case online NOW.